michael-sands/generic_games_site/third_party_policy.md

 # FAQ
 * Here's where to email me with questions about licensing or this policy: <mike@genericgames.co.nz>.
 * If you want to create a mystery or new hunter playbook for _Monster of the Week_, go ahead!
 Just include the attribution message (section 3.1) and make sure you follow the policy for reproducing text (section 2).
+* For personal use, do what you like.
+The policy is for when you want to share your work beyond your own game group.